nsrwork/crypto-trading-history/README.md

-**Trade Aggregator Report**
+**Trade Aggregator History**

 Do you find yourself making trades in parts, gradually building up to your desired position?
 Perhaps, after reaching your target price, you decide to close your position in multiple chunks.
 In essence, it's a single trade, but when you check your reports, you see it as a series of transactions.
-That's where our Trade Aggregator Library comes into play.
+That's where Trade Aggregator library comes into play.

 This library efficiently aggregates these transactions, providing you with: